step-by-step-guide-to-monitoring-apache-spark-with-metricfire

 Getting Started with Apache Spark

 This article assumes that you already have a production-level instance of Spark running.
-If not, you can follow the below example (Linux) to install Spark and test the Graphite metric sink:
+If not, you can follow the example below (Linux) to install Spark and test the Graphite metric sink:

 • install dependencies: sudo apt install -y openjdk-11-jdk wget tar